The National Vietnam Veterans Museum is one of the most thought-provoking of Phillip Island's museums.

 The cavernous building houses all manner of equipment and vehicles – from rifles to helicopters to a field hospital to uniforms.

-Recently, the museum took possession of the iconic symbol of the Vietnam War, the Bell helicopter/gunship, known as a “Huey”.
+The museum has taken possession of the iconic symbol of the Vietnam War, the Bell helicopter/gunship, known as a “Huey”.

 The aircraft was delivered to the Royal Australian Air Force in Vietnam in 1969 and was formally presented to the museum by the USA Consul-General in November 2012.